 How Tulasi supports the respiratory system

-Reduces inflammation of the respiratory tract: Ocimum sanctum is a powerful anti-inflammatory herb.
-It could be used for treating inflammation of the airways, which is a common cause of breathing difficulties in asthma patients.
-The analgesic and antipyretic activities of tulsi could effectively treat pain and soreness in the throat and fever associated with infections of the upper respiratory tract.
+Ocimum sanctum is a powerful anti-inflammatory herb.
+It could be used for managing inflammation of the airways, which is a common cause of breathing difficulties in asthma patients.
+The analgesic and antipyretic activities of tulsi could effectively reduce pain and soreness in the throat and fever associated with infections of the upper respiratory tract.
 (Godhwani S, Godhwani JL, Vyas DS.
 “Ocimum sanctum: an experimental study evaluating its anti-inflammatory, analgesic and antipyretic activity in animals.”
 J Ethnopharmacol.
 1987 Nov;21(2):153-63).

 Reduces lung cancer risk: Consumption of Ocimum sanctum might help to protect the lungs from cancer tumors.
 The anti-tumor effect of the herb has been proved in experimental studies.
 Researches with Ocimum sanctum suggest the efficacy of the herb in inhibiting the activities of enzymes that stimulate development of cancer cells by inducing carcinogenesis.
 (Magesh V, Lee JC, Ahn KS, Lee HJ, Lee HJ, Lee EO, Shim BS, Jung HJ, Kim JS, Kim DK, Choi SH, Ahn KS, Kim SH.
 “Ocimum sanctum induces apoptosis in A549 lung cancer cells and suppresses the in vivo growth of Lewis lung carcinoma cells.”
 Phytother Res.
 2009 Oct;23(10):1385-91; Banerjee S, Prashar R, Kumar A, Rao AR.
 “Modulatory influence of alcoholic extract of Ocimum santum leaves on carcinogen-metabolizing enzyme activities and reduced glutathione levels in mouse.”
 Nutr Cancer.
 1996;25(2):205-17).